Top 20 Most Popular Foods in Botswana

 Botswana is a landlocked country located in Southern Africa in which 70% of its land is the Kgalagadi desert; it is bordered by Namibia, South Africa, Zambia, and Zimbabwe.

-The vast expanse of flat terrain is home to 2.3 million people, the majority of whom belong to the Tswana ethnic group.
-A significant minority, known as the San, are regarded as the first inhabitants of Southern Africa, and still live out a hunter-gatherer lifestyle.
-Amid the balmy and arid weather conditions, Batswana satiate themselves with a diet consisting primarily of meat, starches and grains, and indigenous plants.
+Botswana’s vast flatlands are home to around 2.3 million people, with most belonging to the Tswana ethnic group.
+The San, a minority, are considered the first inhabitants of Southern Africa and still follow a hunter-gatherer lifestyle.
+In the warm and dry climate, Batswana enjoy a diet rich in meat, starches, grains, and native plants.

 Let’s take a look now at an assortment of foods relished by the Batswana people.